Parents’ Weekend Frequently Asked Questions (FAQs)

 Q: Where can I light candles?

-You can speak to the hotel’s front desk and request a hotel shuttle pick-up and drop-off to and from the Rosenbloom Hillel Center or Riggs Alumni Center.
+You can speak to the hotel’s front desk and request a hotel shuttle pick-up and drop-off to and from the Rosenbloom Hillel Center.
 The most preferable option according to many Halakhic authorities is to turn off a light in your room, and then turn it on with the intention of fulfilling the mitzvah of Shabbat candles.
 No blessing is recited, and the mitzvah is fulfilled through this action.

 Q: Where can I pray Mincha?